dannen/ponzu3/README.md

 Ponzu is a set of Dockerfiles to create a container to build LiME kernel modules, DwarfDump modules, and Volatilty profiles.

-Presently CentOS el[5,6,7,8], current Debian, and current Ubuntu releases are supported.
+Presently RHEL/CentOS el[5,6,7], current Debian, and Ubuntu [14,18] releases are supported.
 It will probably work with RedHat and Fedora but that is currently untested.

 ### Docker

-A prebuilt el7 continer is available at https://hub.docker.com/r/dannen/ponzu3/
+A prebuilt el7 container is available at https://hub.docker.com/r/dannen/ponzu3/

 ### USAGE